Surveys

 And don’t stop there.
 Before you settle on your MCQ, you want to really pick it apart by questioning what you mean by each word.
 You want to wind up with something that is incredibly clear and doesn’t require any interpretation.
 For more info on how to “attack” your MCQ in this way, check out this article by Effortmark

 Remember, in order for your research to make a meaningful impact, it needs to be designed to enable decisions for your company, product, or service.
-Roberta Dombrowski, VP of User Research at User Interviews, has created a framework for doing decision-driven research, which you can read here
+Read more about a framework for doing decision-driven research

 Writing great survey questions